Adrian Martinez (American football): 2020

-After a disappointing 2019 campaign and a Covid-19 impacted offseason, Martinez entered the 2020 season under pressure.
+After a disappointing 2019 campaign and a COVID-19-impacted offseason, Martinez entered the 2020 season under pressure.
 In the opening game at Ohio State, Martinez went 12-15 for 105 yards passing, and 85 yards and a touchdown on the ground.
 After a lackluster performance in the week two loss at Northwestern, head coach Scott Frost decided to start redshirt freshman Luke McCaffery in the upcoming game vs. Penn State.
 Martinez would return to the field just one game later in the 4th quarter of the Illinois game, after McCaffery threw his third interception of the contest.
 Martinez would remain the starter for the rest of the season, where he showed improvement from his first two starts.
 The final game of the season at Rutgers was his best game, where he completed 24 of 28 passes for 255 yards, 1 touchdown, 2 interceptions.
 In that game he also had an additional 181 rushing yards, with 2 rushing touchdowns.

 In seven games, Martinez finished his abbreviated junior season with 1,055 passing yards, 4 passing touchdowns, and three interceptions.
 He ran for 521 yards (5.7 AVG) and 7 rushing touchdowns.

 2021

-In 2021, Adrian Martinez played in 11 games for the Huskers, who went 3-9.
+In 2021, Martinez played in 11 games for the Huskers, who went 3–9, becoming the first team in Division I college football history to lose 9 games by single digits.
 He completed 189 of 306 passes for 2,867 yards, 14 touchdowns and 10 interceptions.

-On December 2, 2021, Adrian Martinez entered the transfer portal with one year of eligibility remaining.
+On December 2, 2021, Martinez entered the transfer portal with one year of eligibility remaining.

-On December 16, 2021 Adrian Martinez announced he would be transferring to Kansas State for his final year.
+On December 16, 2021, Martinez announced he would be transferring to Kansas State for his final year.

+Kansas State

+In the 2022 season, Martinez split time at the quarterback position with Will Howard.
+Martinez had 148 rushing yards and four rushing touchdowns against Oklahoma and 171 rushing yards and three rushing touchdowns against Texas Tech during the season.
+Overall, in the 2022 season, Martinez had 1,261 passing yards, six passing touchdowns, and one interception to go with 111 carries for 627 rushing yards and ten rushing touchdowns.
+The quarterback duo helped lead the Wildcats to a 10–4 record and a Big 12 Championship.